nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 $$h(x \,\text{++}\, y) \;=\; h(x) \oplus h(y)$$

-For those claims a bounded checker takes the whole record in at every size, and the bound comes from the shape alone, with nothing assumed but a binding hash; that is the eusynopsis from the top of the post.[^politics] The machine checks that the enduring terms of the calculus are exactly these functions, the list homomorphisms of Bird's theory of lists.[^bird] Succinct proof systems reach outside the class and pay for it with a hardness assumption.
+For those claims a checker on a fixed budget takes the whole record in at every size, and the bound comes from the shape alone, with nothing assumed but a binding hash, a fingerprint that cannot be forged; that is the glance, the eusynopsis, from the top of the post.[^politics] The machine checks that the enduring terms of the calculus are exactly these functions, the list homomorphisms of Bird's theory of lists.[^bird] The compact proof systems of modern cryptography reach outside the class and pay for it with a hardness assumption.
 Inside it the bound is free.

 That is where the tree comes from.
-Because $\oplus$ is associative, you may bracket the fold any way you like.
+Because $\oplus$ is associative, meaning you can group the pieces however you like and get the same answer, you may bracket the fold any way you like.
 The balanced bracketing is a tree, and the certificate for one entry is one path down it.
-That is a Merkle tree, and its logarithmic proof is the shape the algebra
+That is a Merkle tree, and its logarithmic proof, the short chain that barely grows as the record grows, is the shape the algebra
 produces: the associativity made visible.
 The instinct was right.
 It is easy to say too much about the tree, so here is exactly what is true: it is optimal for certificate *length* among constructions that assume